mih/Psignifit-3.x/doc-src/BAYESINTRO.rst

 Selecting priors for the psychometric function depends on the exact parameterization of the psychometric function.
 We will explain the reasoning for a logistic-sigmoid and an mw01-core.
 In this parameterization, the psychometric function depends on the two parameters :math:`m` and :math:`w`. :math:`m` is the midpoint of the psychometric function.
 It is what we are often interested in when we talk about a "threshold". :math:`w` on the other hand gives the width of the interval on which the psychometric function rises.
-These two parameters have not natural constraints.
+These two parameters don't have natural constraints.
 The psychometric function is defined for any choice of :math:`m` and :math:`w`.
 One might therefore be tempted to omit any priors on these two parameters.
 This can be done by taking a parameter list like::

     ("improper","improper","Beta(2,20)")